It seems like a simple question but the answer is usually complicated and starts out, “Well, that depends…”

 The above summary will give you just enough information to be dangerous!
 There is an entire profession of business valuators who would be offended at my attempt to simplify the valuation process.

-In summary, it is worthwhile to have some understanding of the valuation process to determine your business’s value.
+It is worthwhile to have some understanding of the valuation process to determine your business’s value.

 If you would like to explore the value of your business further please feel free to contact me at firstname.lastname@example.org.